 Sucking was on full display on Thursday, as Graham sought to impress an orange-skinned audience of one with a shameless hypocrisy-laced fulmination against the confirmation process and the entire Democratic Party, which it is currently convenient for him to loathe.
 It must be said that he spoke some truth—the confirmation process has in fact become a three-ring circus with a herd of elephants on display, corralled behind a carpetbagger ringmistress, cowering on hind quarters, and trumpeting as if stung by a pachyderm prod.
 His fury was nothing if not loud—elephants can manage 112 decibels in a closed room with cameras and microphones—as if volume is equivalent to veracity, and anger is equivalent to angst.
 In this, his performance was entirely consistent with Judge Kavanaugh’s horn-driven hate, and was reinforced by at least one other elephant in the room, name of Senator John Cornyn.
 The contrast with the Democrats on the committee could not have been starker.

 Of greater import than their boorish opprobrium, however, was the inescapable observation that unlike the aphorism of their redoubtable party mascot, these elephants have memories like sieves.
 Graham would have us believe that the circus arrived in town unbidden, unexpected, and lacking proper clownish pedigree.
-In this, he apparently believes that we are all as malleable and myopic has he is.
-Graham and his fellow circus performers have conveniently forgotten how the proboscidean pontificators abused the Senate filibuster to block appointments, legislation, and the elective will of the American people throughout the Obama administration.
+In this, he apparently believes that we are all as malleable and myopic as he is.
+Graham and his fellow circus performers have conveniently forgotten how the proboscidean pontificators abused the Senate filibuster to block presidential appointments, Democratic legislation, and the elective will of the American people throughout the Obama administration.
 He neglects to mention how the elephants invoked the nuclear option for SCOTUS nominees after the donkeys refused to do so, thus allowing domesticates of dubious character to achieve confirmation without a supermajority.
-He has forgotten the fact that the turtle-faced bull elephant dispensed with any semblance of political legitimacy when he literally stole away the nomination of Merrick Garland for entirely transparent bull-elephant-shit reasons that cannot withstand the scrutiny of grade-school calf.
+He has forgotten the fact that the turtle-faced bull elephant dispensed with any semblance of political legitimacy when he literally stole away the nomination of Merrick Garland for entirely transparent bull-elephant-shit reasons that cannot withstand the scrutiny of a grade-school calf.
 Most importantly, he has decided, along with his Pinocchio-trunked compatriots, that the bacchanalian spectacle of cellophane outrage is preferable to the sobriety of Senatorial deliberation.
 That’s right, people; these liberal carnival barkers are selling snake oil, and Senator Lindsay Graham will NOT FUCKING HAVE IT.

 Graham’s is an amnesia of convenience, of course, and while that convenience extends beyond the Judiciary Committee to the whole of the Republican caucus, it does not reach far beyond the big tent.
 There is nothing convenient about a naked partisan on the Supreme Court.
 There is nothing serendipitous about anger as an arbiter of adjudication.
 There is nothing opportune about elephantine bread and circuses, even when the ticket is free.

-In all his shapeshifting political expediency, Senator Lindsay Graham has forgotten the most basic lessons of honor and integrity—lessons that were once the yardsticks of wisdom and prerequisite to distinguished pubic service:
+In all his shapeshifting political expediency, Senator Lindsay Graham has forgotten the most basic lessons of honor and integrity—lessons that were once the yardsticks of wisdom, and prerequisite to distinguished pubic service: